 What classes can I take as a Dual Enrollment student?

-College English and College Calculus will be offered at Roswell and will be taught by college faculty members, pending student enrollment to make courses.
+Georgia Tech Math will be offered at Roswell and will be streamed from Georgia Tech.
 These courses are a 2 semester (year-long) commitment.
 Other approved courses may be taken on the college campus and are identified as eligible by the Georgia Department of Education.

 How do I pay for Dual Enrollment classes?